 We have consulted with our patients and our feedback suggests that many of our patients are busy and may not have time to come to the surgery for face to face meetings.
-Therefore, we have created an active ‘virtual’ group of over 1300 of our patients.
+Therefore, we have created an active ‘virtual’ group of our patients.
 This mechanism allows patients to easily exchange views, participate in practice surveys and with whom we can consult from time to time by email.

 A Message from our Chair

 My background is senior leadership in the public sector so I am well used to working within the constraints of Government initiatives and targets and with public funding.
 Although I am not from a Health Service background I do have a broad understanding of how the NHS works and I am not afraid of asking challenging questions at any level.
 In addition I have along term condition which means I have fairly regular contact with the practice as a patient and I have regular appointments at both NUH hospitals so have first hand experience of the service at different levels.
 In the role of PPG Chair it is important I remain independent to represent you in a fair way.
 The agenda is not about me and what I like or don’t like but all patients and the experiences we all share; my job is to communicate your views to the Practice and to the CCG and to offer a patient perspective.